 Cut Down on Paper

 The first thing that you can do is to cut down on your paper usage.
 You should buy only what you need/will use.
-Determine if you really need to throw out that piece of paper, if you actually need that document printed, or if you need a paper copy of the newspaper or a magazine (read it online instead), and many other things.
+Determine if you need to throw out that piece of paper, if you need that document printed, or if you need a paper copy of the newspaper or a magazine (read it online instead), and many other things.
 By assessing these simple tasks, you can improve how your daily life impacts the climate.
 Another thing to watch out for is paper bag usage.
-Paper bags are actually more carbon-intensive than plastic bags because they require more water, they use trees, and, indirectly, they are thicker and take up more trucks to transport.
+Paper bags are more carbon-intensive than plastic bags because they require more water, they use trees, and, indirectly, they are thicker and take up more trucks to transport.

 Plant a Tree